maxammann/blog/content/posts/2022-01-06-network-filesytem-comparision/index.md

 Use `dav` or `sftp` if connected over WAN or VPN.
 Use what ever is easier.
 If you have already an SSH server running and have proper access to it then you can choose `ssfs`.
 If you have a nginx server running, you can use `davfs2`.

+> Example Situation: You are traveling by train.
+You are connected to your home NAS via a VPN and stream low resolution family videos.

 **The network connection is stable, but has high latency.
 I'm mounting the network file system over a WAN or VPN.**

 Use `davfs2` or `sshfs`.
 If you are unsure which to choose, see the answer to the question before this one.

+> Example Situation: You mount a network file system on a VM in the cloud.
+The file system is located on a NAS in your home.

 **The network connection is 100% stable.
 I want to mount a network file system which is in the same LAN or even on the same physical computer.**

 Use `cifs` or `nfs`.
 They especially shine when used over an in-house LAN where transport encryption is not required.
 Choose whatever is easier in your current situation.
 If you want user authentication with NFS you probably need a Kerberos infrastructure which is maybe too complex for your use case.

+> Example Situation: You are at home where you also have a NAS.
+You are connected to the NAS via LAN or WLAN.
+You mount a network file system to your laptop.

+> Example Situation: You operate a hypervisor with many VMs.
+You create a network mount between VMs.

 ## Flow Chart for Deciding